woiza/telegram-bot-radarr/README.md

 ```
 q - searches a movie
+library - lists all movies - WARNING: can be large
+delete - deletes a movie - WARNING: can be large
 clear - deletes all previously sent commands
 free - lists the free space of your disks
-delete - deletes a movie - WARNING: can be large
+up - lists upcoming movies in the next 30 days
 rss - performs a RSS sync
-wanted - searches all monitored movies
+searchmonitored - searches all monitored movies
-upcoming - lists upcoming movies in the next 30 days
-dl - lists downloaded movies - WARNING: can be large
-library - lists all movies - WARNING: can be large
-updateall - updates metadata and rescan files and folders
+updateall - updates metadata and rescan files/folders
+system - shows your Radarr configuration
 id - shows your Telegram user ID
 ```